Kōtarō Yoshida (martial artist): Early life and training

-At a young age, Yoshida apprenticed himself to Takeda Sōkaku, head of the Daitō-ryū Aiki-jūjutsu school, which would soon become popular throughout Japan as part of the public revitalization of the martial arts.
-Yoshida would become one of Sōkaku's top students, and he is in fact credited with introducing Morihei Ueshiba, founder of Aikido, to Sōkaku.
+In 1915, Yoshida apprenticed himself to Takeda Sōkaku, head of the Daitō-ryū Aiki-jūjutsu school, which would soon become popular throughout Japan as part of the public revitalization of the martial arts.
+At 31, Yoshida was seeking a spy school in the hopes of enacting revenge on Sakagami, something that Sōkaku warned him to forget about as Sakagami was considered very skillful.
+In Hokkaido, Yoshida became one of Sōkaku's top students and instructors, teaching for almost 30 years, and receiving the Kyōju Dairi.
+He is also credited with introducing Morihei Ueshiba, founder of Aikido, to Sōkaku.